Slavery Seminar

 Seminar "Slavery, Memory, and African Diasporas"

 Created in the Spring 2012 by Dr. Ana Lucia Araujo (Professor, Department of History) this seminar is a forum for discussion of scholarship on the history and memory of slavery and their connections with the African diaspora.
-Prior to the meetings, the seminar papers circulate (via email) among the participants.
+Prior to the meetings, the seminar papers were circulated (via email) among the participants.
+When the global pandemic of COVID-19 started in 2020, the seminar moved online and returned in an hybrid format in the Fall 2023.

-To be added to the seminar's list and attend the sessions, email Dr. Araujo at aaraujo@howard.edu by introducing yourself.
+To be added to the seminar's list and attend the sessions, email Dr. Araujo at aaraujo@howard.edu.
+You can check this page to see the annual program.

 Fall 2023 - Spring 2024 schedule